raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 sudo systemctl enable networking
 ```

-Reboot for the changes to take effect
+Reboot for the changes to take effect:
 ```
 sudo reboot
 ```